-Avast SecureLine VPN itself doesn’t capture any personal information, only technical ones like time, duration, bandwidth and network location when the VPN connection is established.
-All transmitted data during the VPN connection are transmitted in encrypted format using 256-bit advanced encryption standard (AES).
+Avast SecureLine VPN itself doesn’t capture any personal information, only technical data like time, duration, bandwidth, and network location when the VPN connection is established.
+All transmitted data during the VPN connection is transmitted in encrypted format using 256-bit advanced encryption standard (AES).

 Avast is originally a Czech company with headquarters in Prague, Czech Republic.
 However, their CEO is from the USA.

-Conclusion – Is Avast SecureLine VPN worth of $5.99 per month?
+Conclusion – Is Avast SecureLine VPN worth $5.99 per month?

-Avast SecureLine VPN is a great product if you are looking for a basic VPN, so you can watch Netflix or BBC, or be protected on the airport Wi-Fi.
-It also perfectly hides your location from the Internet.
-Price is very reasonable and you can try it for free before you buy.
+Avast SecureLine VPN is a great product if you are looking for a basic VPN to watch Netflix or BBC, or be protected when using the airport Wi-Fi.
+It also perfectly hides your location from the internet.
+The price is very reasonable and you can try it for free before you buy.

 Our overall rating is 71% which means a very good product.